plerk/Alien-Hunspell-EN-AU/README.md

 Return the directory that contains the world list files.

+# BUNDLED FILES

+This distribution comes with files which are licensed under the GPL version 2.

+    Copyright (C) 1989, 1991 Free Software Foundation, Inc.,

+See the license.txt file in the share directory which came with this software.

 # AUTHOR

 Graham Ollis &lt;plicease@cpan.org>

 # COPYRIGHT AND LICENSE

-This software is copyright (c) 2016 by Graham Ollis.
+This software is Copyright (c) 2016 by Graham Ollis.

-This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.
+This is free software, licensed under:

+    The GNU General Public License, Version 2, June 1991